-Drowsiness refers to feeling abnormally sleepy during the day.
-People who are drowsy may fall asleep in inappropriate situations or at inappropriate times.
+Drowsiness refers to feeling more sleepy than normal during the day.
+People who are drowsy may fall asleep in when they do not want to or at times which can lead to safety concerns.

 Drowsiness may be due to the following: